 Increase your margin of safety while traveling in the avalanche terrain on Mount Washington and other parts of the White Mountains with avalanche education options from Synnott Mountain Guides.
 Photo: The avalanche advisory board from the Mount Washington Avalanche Center below Tuckerman Ravine.

-Synnott Mountain Guides offers a variety of American Institute for Avalanche Research and Education (AIARE) courses.
-These courses are part of AIARE's Recreational Avalanche Training program called Decision Making in Avalanche Terrain.
-Decision Making in Avalanche Terrain is a three-part program for individuals who enjoy winter recreation in the backcountry.
+The entire Decision Making in Avalanche Terrain program includes a variety of classroom time, field days, and self-paced online training.
+The curriculum is typically delivered in the following parts: Avalanche Rescue, the AIARE 1, and the AIARE 2.
 Decision Making in Avalanche Terrain is for ANYONE, regardless of method of travel, who wants to recreate in or near avalanche terrain.
-Aspiring professionals will also need to take the AIARE 1 and Avalanche Rescue as a prerequisite for the Pro 1 course.
-The curriculum is typically delivered in the following parts: Avalanche Rescue (1 day), the AIARE 1 (3 days), and the AIARE 2 (3 days).
+Aspiring professionals will also need to take the AIARE 1 and AIARE Avalanche Rescue as a prerequisite for the Pro 1 course.

 Our latest AIARE course offerings are listed below, if you have any questions, please call or email.
 For updates or future notifications about AIARE Avalanche Education courses, please sign up for our email list or follow us on Facebook.

 AIARE Avalanche Rescue is a 1 day stand alone course that is intended to be retaken on a regular basis in order to keep abreast of best practices in rescue techniques and gear.
 This course is geared both at new and experienced recreational backcountry travelers and aspiring avalanche professionals.
 Avalanche Rescue is a prerequisite for the AIARE 2.
 During the 2023/2024 season, we have 6 courses running from late December to early March.